mheerspink75/Git_Repos/README.md

 Added "Website Project" folder.

-Removed HTML, CSS and JS files.
+Removed HTML, CSS and JS files from the previous homework assignment.